HicaroD/TodoAsIssue/README.md

 `TODOasIssue` must have these informations to make things work.

-**WARNING**: Insert this file `todo.json` on your `.gitignore` in order to keep your informations, especially your private token, safe.
+**WARNING**: Insert this file `todo.json` on your `.gitignore` in order to keep your informations safe, especially your private token.

 ## How `TODOasIssue` works?
 GitHub projects can have issues created by developers / users to report errors, bugs and etcetera.
 The idea of building `TODOasIssue` is to automate the creation of issues locally by writing everything that you need in a simple text file and publishing it to your GitHub project without even opening your browser to do that.